Clay Travis talks 'absurdity' of masks as Tennessee school board votes to require them

 WCS Superintendent Jason Golden had recommended that the board vote to require masks at the elementary level, which drew boos and some even yelled "coward," according to Nashville's WTVF-TV.

-Golden said 25 elementary school students have tested positive for the coronavirus since the school began on Friday.
+Golden said 25 elementary school students have tested positive for the coronavirus since school began on Friday.
 In elementary schools, 27% of students have chosen to wear a mask, the paper reported.
 Golden said he recommended the policy because elementary-age students are not eligible to be vaccinated.

 More than 60 Williamson County physicians wrote a letter to Golden this week, asking him to support a temporary mask requirement to keep kids safe.
 The letter stated that children make up nearly 14% of new coronavirus cases in the U.S.